ageras-com/laravel-onesky/README.md

 A seamless integration between Laravel and the Onesky API.

-By using artisan commands you can easily push new phrases ready for translation, and pull translated phrases ready for production.
+By using artisan commands you can easily push new phrases ready for translation and pull translated phrases ready for production.

 ### Usage